Chapter 1: Caltrans Construction Organization, Section 3: Personnel Development

 - Encourage the professional career development of subordinates, and foster a working environment in which employees are encouraged to learn new job skills.

 - Assist employee participation in external training opportunities they request.
 Such training must benefit the employees’ professional career development.
-Ensure the training schedule does not have a significant negative effect on the employees’ work.
+Make sure the training schedule does not have a significant negative effect on the employees’ work.
 This training must also conform to current departmental guidelines for career-related training.

 Each employee will do the following:

 - As directed by the supervisor, attend training activities and learn the skills and acquire the knowledge necessary to meet the standards for satisfactorily completing job assignments.
-Information related to training classes is available at:
+Information related to training classes is available on the Division of Construction Training Unit intranet page.

 - Assistant resident engineers are encouraged to complete necessary training classes to obtain their Resident Engineer Certificate.
-Certificate completion requirements are available at:
+Certificate completion requirements are available on the Division of Construction's Resident Engineer Certificate intranet page.

 - Upon completing the necessary training classes to receive the certificate, work with your training coordinator to submit the certificate program completion form to headquarters.